BAT: Better Audio Transformer Guided by Convex Gated Probing: Abstract

 \section{Abstract}

-Probing is widely adopted in computer vision to faithfully evaluate self-supervised learning (SSL) embeddings, as fine-tuning may misrepresent their inherent quality.
-In contrast, audio SSL models still rely on fine-tuning because simple probing fails to unlock their full potential and alters their rankings when competing for SOTA on AudioSet.
+Probing is widely adopted in computer vision to faithfully evaluate self-supervised learning (SSL) embeddings, as finetuning may misrepresent their inherent quality.
+In contrast, audio SSL models still rely on finetuning because simple probing fails to unlock their full potential and alters their rankings when competing on AudioSet.
 Hence, a robust and efficient probing mechanism is required to guide the trajectory of audio SSL towards reliable and reproducible methods.
-We introduce \emph{Convex Gated Probing} (CGP), a prototype-based method that drastically closes the gap between fine-tuning and probing in audio.
+We introduce \emph{Convex Gated Probing} (CGP), a prototype-based method that significantly closes the gap between finetuning and probing in audio.
 CGP efficiently utilizes all frozen layers via a gating mechanism and exposes the location of latent task-relevant information.
-Guided by CGP, we rework the entire SSL pipeline of current SOTA audio models that use legacy implementations of prior SSL methods.
-By refining data preprocessing, model architecture, and pre-training recipe, we introduce \emph{Better Audio Transformer} (BAT), and establish new SOTA on audio benchmarks.
+Guided by CGP as a reliable post-hoc evaluation probe, we rework the entire SSL pipeline of current best performing audio models that use legacy implementations of prior SSL methods.
+By refining data preprocessing, model architecture, and pretraining recipe, we introduce \emph{Better Audio Transformer} (BAT), and establish new SOTA on audio benchmarks.